Sararmjalal/ts-node-express-todolist/README.md

 - `baseURL`: `http://localhost:5049/api`
 - `id`: Replace with actual ID when testing
 - `categoryId`: Replace with actual category ID when testing
+- `colorId`: Replace with actual color ID when testing
 - `fromDate`: Date in YYYY-MM-DD format
 - `toDate`: Date in YYYY-MM-DD format
 - `sort`: Field name to sort by